 Its time we give the recognition to Mr. Jerry Pinto for writing this fine book

 'The Lilac House by Anita Nair'

 In comparison to her Book 'Ladies coupe', this book not that great.
-Because I really like that book and the profound message highlighted in it, probably that's the reason I chose this one, but I struggled to finish it probably because of the simple story and the obvious ending of the book.
+Because I like that book and the profound message highlighted in it, probably that's the reason I chose this one, but I struggled to finish it perhaps because of the simple story and the apparent ending of the book.

 'My Sisters Keeper by Jodi Picoult'

-I believe in this deep bonding and intense connection between sisters and brothers and also agree that certain people are forced to live their life differently because of the situations.
-The book becomes meaningful only when we place ourselves in the shoes of the protagonist and if a writer is able to do that then the book is worth reading and Jodi Picoult did a fine job according to me.
+I believe in this deep bonding, and intense connection between sisters and brothers and also agree that certain people are forced to live their life differently because of the situations.
+The book becomes meaningful only when we place ourselves in the shoes of the protagonist, and if a writer can do that, then the book is worth reading, and Jodi Picoult did an excellent job according to me.

 Yes, I will recommend it to all my friends & especially to my family.

 'The Catcher in the Rye by J.D.
 Salinger'